-Since 2009, Centrica plc (“Centrica”) has held a 20% shareholding in Lake Acquisitions Limited, the company in which the nuclear generation assets sit (except New Nuclear).
+EDF Energy owns and operates eight nuclear power stations in the UK (15 reactors) with a total capacity of 8.9GW.
+Since 2009, Centrica plc. (“Centrica”) has held a 20% shareholding in Lake Acquisitions Limited, the company in which the nuclear generation assets sit (except Nuclear New Build)

-In 2016, Cottam and West Burton A coal-fired power plants generated 2.7TWh of electricity.
-Although lower than last year, this represented a good performance in a year of particularly low dark spreads, in addition to two major outages.
-The impact of the lower dark spreads has been largely economically mitigated by income from National Grid for Balancing Mechanism activity and by favourable trading, including power buybacks at a beneficial price, as well as running in peak periods.
-West Burton B CCGT generated 5.3TWh, driven by improved market spark spreads and continued Balancing Mechanism activity.
+In 2017, Cottam and West Burton A coal-fired power plants generated 4.5TWh of electricity.
+This is higher than last year, and represented a good performance in a year of particularly low dark spreads, in addition to outages at seven of the eight units.
+The impact of the lower dark spreads has been largely economically mitigated by favourable trading, including power buybacks at a beneficial price, as well as running in peak periods.
+West Burton B CCGT generated 6.6TWh, driven by improved market spark spreads and continued Balancing Mechanism activity.

 Nuclear New Build

 In partnership with China General Nuclear Corporation (CGN), EDF Energy is constructing the Hinkley Point C power station in Somerset and is developing further new nuclear projects at Sizewell, in Suffolk, and Bradwell, in Essex.

 Hinkley Point C